robomotionio/robomotion-tutorials/tutorials/functions.md

 You can manipulate the message object or read / write variables.

-After changing the msg object, Function script must return the msg object;
+After reading/updating the message object, Function script must return it as below;

 `return msg`